dockercontainerobjects/dockercontainerobjects/README.md

   - 3\.2\.
 Image to build: if a method is annotated with `@BuildImage`, it will be called in the middle of the image build (see 1.1)
   - 3\.3\.
 Content for image to build: if a method is annotated with `@BuildImageContent`, it will be called in the middle of the image build (see 1.1) and after the selecting the dockerfile (see 3.2)
   - 3\.4\.
 Environment preparation: if a method is annotated with `@Environment`, it will be called in the middle of the container creation (see 1.2)
+  - 3\.5\.
+Logs: if a method is annotated with `@OnLogEntry`, it will be called whenever the container produces a log message.
+Method must expect one parameter.
+Possible types are `String`, `byte[]` or `LogEntryContext`. `LogEntryContext` allows reading the entry but also requesting to stop receiving new log entries.

 ## Container configuration